andrew/ultimate-awesome/README.md

 - [Algorithmic-Resources](https://github.com/hkirat/Algorithmic-Resources) - A Curated list of Topic wise Theory and Questions to Get You Started On Competitive Coding.
 - [awesome-slam](https://github.com/kanster/awesome-slam) - A curated list of awesome SLAM tutorials, projects and communities.
 - [awesome-made-by-brazilians](https://github.com/felipefialho/awesome-made-by-brazilians) - 🇧🇷 A collection of amazing open source projects built by brazilian developers.
+- [awesome-low-light-image-enhancement](https://github.com/dawnlh/awesome-low-light-image-enhancement) - This is a resouce list for low light image enhancement.
 - [awesome-terminals](https://github.com/cdleon/awesome-terminals) - Terminal Emulators.
 - [awesome-ai-ml-dl](https://github.com/neomatrix369/awesome-ai-ml-dl) - Awesome Artificial Intelligence, Machine Learning and Deep Learning as we learn it.
 Study notes and a curated list of awesome resources of such topics.
 - [awesome-os](https://github.com/jubalh/awesome-os) - A list of operating systems and stuff.